scollinspt/website/content/courses/Cardiopulmonary_PT/_index.md

 ---
 # Course title, summary, and position.
 linktitle: Cardiopulmonary Physical Therapy
-summary: Cardiopulmonary PT - currently taught as a module in the PSU DPT Patient-Client Management 5 Course
+summary: Cardiopulmonary PT - currently a module in the PSU DPT Patient-Client Management 5 Course - teaches students to effectively examine, evaluate and develop an appropriate course of action (response), intervention, referral or physical therapy plan of care for a person with primary or secondary cardiovascular or pulmonary conditions, or for a patient for which physical endurance or shortness of breath limits participation or activity.
 weight: 3

 # Page metadata.